-- Children at risk of abuse or neglect, including children in Out-of-Home Care - Where the child is eligible for ESK or AEL, and/or - o Family, carer or legal guardian identifies the child as know to Child Protection or in out-of-home-care, and/or - is referred by: - Child Protection - Child and family services (family services referral and support team, Child FIRST/integrated family services/Services Connect case worker) - o Maternal and Child Health nurse, or - Out-of-Home Care provider. - Aboriginal and/or Torres Strait Islander children - As part of the enrolment process, service providers must respectfully ask families 'is your child Aboriginal and/or Torres Strait Islander?' and record this information in KIMS - Asylum seeker and refugee children - Child or family hold a visa or supporting documentation and information, including an ImmiCard, identifying the child and/or parents, carer or legal guardians as a refugee or asylum seeker and/or - o referred as a refugee or asylum seeker by a CALD outreach worker - Children who would be eligible for the Kindergarten Fee Subsidy - A child or parent holds a Commonwealth Health Care Card, Pensioner Concession Card, Veteran's Affairs Card, or - o multiple birth children (triplets, quadruplets) - Children with additional needs, defined as children who require additional assistance in order to fully participate in the kindergarten program, or require a combination of services which are individually planned, or have an identified specific disability or developmental delay where the child:
+- Children at risk of abuse or neglect, including children in Out-of-Home Care

-- o holds a Child Disability Health Care Card and/or
+- Where the child is attending a three-year-old kindergarten program through Early Start Kindergarten or Access to Early Learning, or

-- has previously been approved for Kindergarten Inclusion Support Package, or referred by:
+- o is referred by:

-- o the National Disability Insurance Scheme
+- Child Protection

-- o Early Childhood Intervention Service
+- Child and family services (family services referral and support team, Child FIRST/integrated family services/Services Connect case worker)

-- Preschool Field Officer, or
+- o Maternal and Child Health nurse, or

-- Maternal and Child Health nurse, or
+- Out-of-Home Care provider.

-- is assessed as having delays in two or more areas and is declared eligible for a second year of funded Four-Year-Old Kindergarten
+- Aboriginal and/or Torres Strait Islander children - As part of the enrolment process, service providers must respectfully ask families 'is your child Aboriginal and/or Torres Strait Islander?' and record this information in KIM - Asylum seeker and refugee children - An appropriate visa identifies the child and/or parents as a refugee or asylum seeker - Children eligible for the Kindergarten Fee Subsidy - A child or parent holds a Commonwealth Health Care Card, Pensioner Concession Card, Veteran's Affairs Card, or - multiple birth children (triplets, quadruplets) - Children with additional needs, defined as children who require additional assistance in order to fully participate in the kindergarten program, or require a combination of services which are individually planned, or have an identified specific disability or developmental delay where the child: - is assessed as having delays in two or more areas and is declared eligible for a second funded year of kindergarten - holds a Child Disability Health Care Card - o has previously been approved for Kindergarten Inclusion Support Package, or referred by: - the National Disability Insurance Scheme - o Early Childhood Intervention Service - o Preschool Field Officer, or - Maternal and Child Health nurse